 (R) Lora Thomas (20%)

 Douglas County Commissioner thinks she has a shot after winning re-election in 2020 in a solid red county.
-Unless CO-6 somehow gets redrawn to include most of Douglas County, she’s wrong.
+She’s wrong.

 CO-07 (JEFFERSON COUNTY)